 Quality of light

 The quality of light is a feature of light that can’t be measured by numbers, but we can describe it, based upon visual perception; light is classified into soft or hard.
 The softness of light is a measure of how gradually the transition is within the shadow of your photo.
 If the transition in the shadows appears to be steep, the light is hard.
 If the transition is gradual, the light is said to be soft.
-The below photo may clear the concept.
+The below photo may clarify the concept.
 Remember that the power or the intensity of the light source has absolutely nothing to do with the softness or hardness of the light.
 Soft lighting can be achieved with a flash on full power or on its lowest power setting.
 The same is also true of hard light.

 Hard lights are most easily identified by the shadows that they cast rather than the way they rest upon a subject.
 Anything illuminated by the rays of a hard light will be accompanied by a clear, dark silhouette of a shadow.

 Hard light is often considered to be not very good light, although it depends entirely on the look you’re after.
 Hard light can work extremely well for some images and ideas.
 The photo below shows a case where using hard light gives a more dramatic effect to the photo.

 Soft light is generally considered to be more friendly and flattering to your subjects.
 It’s used often with portraits.
 The images are meant to be inviting, warm and welcoming.
 Soft light produces the opposite effect as the shadow loses definition and becomes more muted.
 This is the kind of light photographers chase during the golden hour of daylight.

 Two factors affect the softness of light: The first is the size of the light source in relation to the subject.
-The larger the light source, the softer the light being cast on the subject will be.
+The larger the light source, the softer the light cast on the subject.